bluepeter/alphagroove/README.md

     to: '2025-05-02'
   parallelization:
     maxConcurrentDays: 3 # Process up to 3 days concurrently for faster execution

+  # Entry pattern configuration (backtest only)
+  entry:
+    enabled: [randomTimeEntry] # Can also use: quickRise, quickFall, fixedTimeEntry
+    strategyOptions:
+      randomTimeEntry:
+        startTime: '10:00' # Start of random time window
+        endTime: '15:00' # End of random time window
+      fixedTimeEntry:
+        entryTime: '13:00' # Required if using fixedTimeEntry
+      quickRise:
+        risePct: 0.3
+        withinMinutes: 5
+      quickFall:
+        fallPct: 0.3
+        withinMinutes: 5

   # Exit strategies configuration (backtest only)
   exit: